itsadityasai/MoneyBat/README.md

 <h2> Notes </h2>

 - MoneyBat.log & budget.MoneyBat only appear after you've run Setup & MoneyBat atleast once.
 - To update MoneyBat's code, run 'git pull'.
 Your budget and logs will NOT be reset and you needn't run Setup.bat again.
+If you don't have git you can download the zip file and just transfer MoneyBat.log & budget,MoneyBat to the new folder.

 ----